Introducing LTSL-Dox

 LTSL-Dox at 41oC – 42oC

 Mechanistically, LTSL-Dox was designed to rapidly release its encapsulated anti-cancer chemotherapeutic drug, doxorubicin, at mild hyperthermic temperatures (41-42°C )(1, 2).
-Thus, shown in the schematic is a representation of our initial hypothesis from the year 2000 of how, when a tumor is warmed by hyperthermia and the LTSL-Dox is injected intravenously, it releases the drug from the liposomes in seconds in the tumor blood vessels and drug gets into and throughout the tumor interstitium.
+Thus, as shown in the schematic is a representation of our initial hypothesis from the year 2000.
+When a tumor is warmed by hyperthermia and the LTSL-Dox is injected intravenously, LTSL-Dox releases the drug from the liposomes in seconds in the tumor blood vessels and drug gets into and throughout the tumor interstitium.

 (1) Mills, J.K. and D. Needham, Targeted drug delivery.
 Expert Opinion on Therapeutic Patents, 1999.
 9(11): p.
 1499-1513.